 “Well, I suppose you shouldn’t have to leave on our account.
 And the more minds on this case the better.”
 Naomi said as she took his hand.

 “Naomi.
 Auror Naomi Pryce.”
 Harry could hardly ignore the emphasis that Naomi had put into her title.

 “Junior Auror.”
-Harry corrected, trying to width hold a smile and Naomi seemed to turn slightly red at Harry’s comment.
+Harry corrected, trying to withhold a smile and Naomi seemed to turn slightly red at Harry’s comment.

 He decided to redirect the conversation back towards why they were there in the first place and Harry took out, from the inside of his robes, the small spherical object and placed it on George’s cluttered desk.
 “I need you to tell me what this is.”
 George stared at it and after a while, a small smile began to etch its way onto his face.

 “No way.”
 He said simply after a while and he picked it up and started examining it.

 “So you know what it is then?”
 Harry asked as George started flicking it with a finger.

 “This,” George started, excitement rising in his voice.
 “This is an Amethyst Orb.”